-Bruce Springsteen, talking about his own journey of healing, said: “We are ghosts or we are ancestors in our children’s lives.
+Bruce Springsteen said, “We are ghosts or we are ancestors in our children’s lives.
 As ancestors we walk along side of them.
 And we assist them in finding their own way, and some transcendence.”
-Part of my journey was to make the effort to understand my ancestors, unflinchingly and with great love.
+Part of my own journey was to make the effort to understand my ancestors, unflinchingly and with great love.
 They are all my teachers now, even the ones who sewed considerable pain in their lifetimes, and I am grateful to every one of them.
 Runs in the Family is my way of sharing things I have learned from them with the world.